 Yes.
 We accepted.

 Mind you, we had never been to an observant Shabbat dinner.
 For that matter, we hadn’t ever been to a Shabbat dinner period.
-Prayers or no prayers, candle lighting or no candle lighting, kosher or no kosher.
+Prayers or no prayers, candle lighting or no candle lighting.

 No Shabbat meal ever.

 I don’t remember a lot of details but I remember this.
 We were sitting around their festive table with their children, babies to pre-teen.
 My children were four and one years old at the time.
 The Rabbi led us in a bunch of songs and prayers in Hebrew.
-We politely smiled and listened as we did not know any prayers or Jewish music.
+We politely smiled and listened as we did not understand any of it.
 Though we didn’t know the words, I felt a stirring and familiarity.
 A joy really, a little longing too, a happy longing.

 After the prayers, a lovely meal was served and the Rabbi engaged us in spirited conversation.
 He asked my (then) husband and I questions about ourselves.
 Nice casual conversation.
 I remembered thinking he seemed very impressed with us.
 While we are of course very interesting people (Lol), I now realize the Rabbi and his family were simply being attentive and kind hosts.
 Of course this is what the Torah teaches; Abraham and Sarah were the models of generosity and kindness to guests and strangers.